nCine/nCine-site/download-master.md

 - The OpenGL class that keeps track of the blending state can now use separate functions for RRB and alpha
 - The file extension comparison method is now case-insensitive
 - The `FileSystem` class returns constant strings to prevent move assignemnt and any modification to the capacity of destination ones
+- There is now a `fixExtension()` function in the `FileSystem` class to assure that a file has the intended extension

 ### Fixes
 - GCC hardening compiler flags have been fixed with the explicit addition of PIE flags